 While this functionality is certainly not new to UX, it is easily one of the more complex experiences due to the many, many ways filters and sorting can affect each other, as well as the display of the page.
 As such, it is critical that these experiences be easy to use on all devices, for all users.

-We conducted usability testing with real IHG users to try and understand where the biggest pain points were.
+I followed up on that session with a usability test to try and understand what the biggest pain points were.
 Here's what we found:

 Additionally, we identified several supplemental goals to consider:

 The first major change we implemented to solve for the aforementioned issues had to do with the clarity and display of the UI.
 My team and I have a working session where we identified the following as areas which needed improvement:

 The previous design used 5 (😵) different types of selectors:

 It was a mess.

 To remedy this, we consolidated all selectors to either single or multi-select, single using radio buttons and multi using checkboxes.
 On desktop, where there was more room, Amenities and Brands were left open, while on mobile all fields were collapsed within dedicated drawers.

 The most egregious offender to accessibility, besides the myriad of selector types, was the fact that most fields did not have a dedicated label, no text when there were no selections made, and various different types of selection confirmations ranging from very clear to not visible at all.

 This was an easy fix.
 We added labels to each dropdown, standardized how selection confirmations should display, and clarified the language around empty or null selection.